How To Melt Chocolate Using Milk – Best Ways To Melt Chocolate

 Step 2: Measure and Warm the Milk

-When your chocolate is ready to melt, measure the right amount of milk to how much chocolate you’re melting.
+When your chocolate is ready to melt, measure the right amount of milk depending on how much chocolate you’re melting.
 Don’t forget, if you don’t have enough milk the chocolate will become dense and lumpy.

-You should warm the milk before adding it to the chocolate to melt it.
+You should warm the milk before adding it to the chocolate.
 The addition of a cold liquid to warm chocolate could cause it to seize.
 Be careful to stay clear of temperature fluctuations while melting chocolate.

-To warm the milk, use a gentle/simmering temperature either in a pan with medium-low heat or in a microwave.
+To warm the milk, use a pan and bring to a gentle/simmering temperature or in a microwave until it's warm.

 Specific recipes, like chocolate ganache, will tell you to pour a hot liquid (usually water) over chocolate.
 In those instances, it is vital to adhere to the recipe precisely for the best results.